rafaelrodrigues

 Modeling for evolution

-Advocating for a generic backend model involved close collaboration with engineering to balance short-term delivery pressure with long-term flexibility.
 The indicator-based flow model established a reusable foundation that could support additional conditions beyond hypertension without redesigning the system.

 Summary